 Guo C S,Sun P C,Wei D P. 2023.
 Geodynamical simulation of the effects of ridge subduction on the scale of the seismogenic zone south of Chile Triple Junction.
-Acta Seismologica Sinica,45(3):521−537. doi: 10.11939/jass.20210192
+Acta Seismologica Sinica,45(3):521−537.
+DOI: 10.11939/jass.20210192

 Citation: Guo C S,Sun P C,Wei D P. 2023.
 Geodynamical simulation of the effects of ridge subduction on the scale of the seismogenic zone south of Chile Triple Junction.
-Acta Seismologica Sinica,45(3):521−537. doi: 10.11939/jass.20210192
+Acta Seismologica Sinica,45(3):521−537.
+DOI: 10.11939/jass.20210192

 Geodynamical simulation of the effects of ridge subduction on the scale of the seismogenic zone south of Chile Triple Junction